 With Subnet mode on, an external DHCP Server must be set up on all the subnets that contain endpoints.
 DHCP Option 125 must contain a list of AIM IP addresses for all the managers in the matrix.

-With Subnet mode off, the AIM Manager will run a DHCP Server to offer IP addresses to the endpoints on the same subnet which includes DHCP Option 125.
-The DHCP server running on the AIM should be thought of as a separate entity to the main firmware.
+With Subnet mode off, the AIM Manager will run an industry-standard DHCP Server to offer IP addresses to the endpoints on the same subnet which includes DHCP Option 125.
+The DHCP server running on the AIM should be thought of as a separate entity to the main firmware/graphical web interface.
 The main firmware only interacts with it in the following ways:-

 - Configures the IP Pool range as per the user settings.